njordhov/react-blockstack/README.md

 ## Setup

-Execute as early as possible to start the Blockstack authentication.
+Execute as early as possible to start the Blockstack authentication:

 ````javascript
 import { initBlockstack } from 'react-blockstack'